score-framework/py.doc/docs/tutorial.rst

 ============

-Aim of this tutorial is to provide a gentle introduction to various aspects of the score framework.
+Aim of this tutorial is to provide a gentle introduction to various aspects of The SCORE Framework.
 We will create a small but complete blogging portal with a proper database layer, sane CSS and modular javascript.
 Our main priorities will be a correct and — even more importantly — a maintainable implementation.